-Cyber Insight will give brokers the know-how they need to secure the best cyber cover for their clients.
-Across a packed programme, Cyber Insight will explore: the implications of the GDPR for brokers and their clients, the cyber products on the market and what’s coming next, how to secure the right cover for your clients and convince them to buy it, practical lesson from a large broker, and more.
+Across a packed programme, Cyber Insight looked at how brokers can gain the know-how they need to secure the best cyber cover for their clients, what the implications of the GDPR are for brokers and their clients, the cyber products on the market and what’s coming next and how to secure the right cover for your clients and convince them to buy it.

 Saxon East, content director, Insurance Times

 Presentation | GDPR: The risks for SMEs and those who insure them